Departments of the Central Committee of the Socialist Unity Party of Germany: Socialist Economic Management

-Heinz Klempke, formerly a deputy head of the Transport and Communications Department, served as deputy department head for most of the department's history, from at least December 1970 to 1989.
+Heinz Klempke, simultaneously a deputy head of the Transport and Communications Department, served as deputy department head for most of the department's history, from at least March 1970 to 1989.

 Trade, Supply and Foreign Trade

-A Konsum department store in Dresden in April 1974.
+A Konsum store in Dresden in April 1974.
 The department oversaw Konsum's parent, the Association of German Consumer Cooperatives.

 The Trade, Supply and Foreign Trade Department (Abteilung Handel, Versorgung und Außenhandel) oversaw and set prices for domestic trade in consumer goods and services as well as foreign trade, closely working with the State Planning Commission.

 The department was unique in that, since November 1961, it was the only economic department not overseen by the Central Committee Secretary for economics (Günter Mittag for all but three years from 1962 to 1989), though he still held a great deal of influence over its work.
 The exception were questions about basic services, tariffs, rents and consumer prices.

 The department was created on 5 November 1951 as Trade and Transport Department as a spin-off of the Economic Policy Department.
 In November 1952, it was reorganized as Trade, Supply and Light Industry Department, before the responsibility for light industry went to the Light, Food and Local Industry Department in March 1955.